 How do charities get in the running?

-Simple!
-Get women to sign up to be members of 100 WWCRW!
-Each member of 100 WWCRW is allowed to nominate local charities of their choosing.
+Each member of 100 WWCRW is able to nominate local charities of their choosing.
 The charity must serve the populations of Rural Wellington and surrounding area, and must be a registered charity to be eligible for consideration.

 The member must submit her completed nomination form at least two weeks prior to the event in order to have it vetted as eligible and added to the “hat” from which we randomly draw three names.
 If your charity is chosen by the group, you are then free to nominate another charity.
 Non-winning charities go back into the hat for another chance.